leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-treatment_general-retina
 - Can diabetic retinopathy be prevented?
+- how do i stop diabetes from damaging my eyes
+- are there foods i should eat to prevent diabetic eye disease
+- what should i do if i have eye problems from diabetes
+- How come I need to check my eyes for diabetes
 - How can I avoid diabetic retinopathy?
 - What must I do to decrease my chance of developing diabetic retinopathy?
 - What else must I do to prevent diabetic retinopathy?